Bambino-NGO/Getting-and-Cleaning-data-Project1/README.md

 ## Getting and Cleaning Data - Week 4 Course Project

-This are the activities to be done in the course project for the Getting and Cleaning Data Coursera course.
+These are the activities to be done in the course project for the Getting and Cleaning Data Coursera course.
 The run_analysis.R script does the following:

     * Check if the dataset already exists
     * If the dataset does not exists, then Begin with downloading the dataset in the working directory